tundish/blathnaid/blathnaid/book/chapters.rst

 Wager
 -----

-So Fell said, “I’ll wager there is a motto around the edge of that article you have.
+So Fell said, “I’ll bet there's a motto around the edge of that article you have.
 Do you know what it is?”

 Courage